SwarmUS/SwarmUS-doc/docs/sections/reference/HiveAR/hivear-setup.md

 ## Connect the Android Device to a Simulated HiveBoard

-HiveBoard can be simulated by TCP/IP for testing purposes mostly and can be connected to HiveAR from the same transport layer protocol.
+The HiveMind firmware can be run on a Linux computer to simulate a HiveBoard.
+Connection to the HiveAR application is then done using TCP/IP.

-As the HiveMind running on a HiveBoard is considered client, the android device running HiveAR would be server.
+As the HiveMind running on a HiveBoard is considered client, the Android device running HiveAR would be server.
 Different implementation can be done to achieve this.
-An example can be found in the [SwarmUS-ROS project](https://github.com/SwarmUS/SwarmUS-ROS), where an android device can be associated to a simulated HiveBoard running in a ROS node.
+An example can be found in the [SwarmUS-ROS project](https://github.com/SwarmUS/SwarmUS-ROS), where an Android device can be associated to a simulated HiveBoard running in a ROS node.
 The launch file associated to this implementation can be found [here](https://github.com/SwarmUS/SwarmUS-ROS/blob/bab1924ca7b4c97093df48d5c54c7470b45b5155/src/swarmus_ros_simulation/launch/teleop_from_phone_multi_robot.launch#L54).

-Having the android device being the server, the client must know what IP address and port to connect to: this is found in the connection tab when switching to remote mode.
+Having the Android device being the server, the client must know what IP address and port to connect to: this is found in the connection tab when switching to remote mode.
-There, the current network IP adress of the android device is show and it is possible to choose which port to listen for incoming connection.
+There, the current network IP adress of the Android device is show and it is possible to choose which port to listen for incoming connection.

 To have the remote connection view, click on the round button beside button "Disconnect".
 In remote view, a signal bar icon is displayed on that round button.